Ross-Byrne/Go-Project/README.md

 #Deployment
 ##Local
-We deployed and tested the project on both Linux and Windows.
+We deployed and tested the project on both Linux and Windows operating systems.

 ####Linux Version
 Ubuntu 16.04 LTS